-Off-farm employment can provide an additional income stream to the farm business.
-When assessing opportunities for such work consideration should be given to factors such as the time and cost of travelling and the possible need to change the way the farm is operated to fit in with work patterns.
+Although off-farm employment is not typically seen as 'farm diversification' it can provide an additional income stream to the farm business and utilise existing personal skills and talents.
+Consider how you/your family can put existing skills, qualities and talents to greater use, provide additional income, and how this could be achieved whilst maintaining core farm operations.
 Agricultural contracting continues to be a popular off-farm activity, using either surplus machinery or labour capacity, or machinery purchased specifically for this work.
-Contracting charges for a range of agricultural activities are shown on pages 371-374.
+Contracting charges for a range of agricultural activities are shown on pages 379-382.